passsy/android-HoloCircularProgressBar/README.md

 I added two simple styles `@style/CircularProgressBar` and `@style/CircularProgressBarLight` to give you a quick start.
 You can see both styles in action in the sample Project

-After you wrote your own style you might restart your Eclipse again as I mentioned before.
-The ADT Plugin really has some troubles working with Android Libraries and Styles
+After you wrote your own style you have to rebuild your project in Android Studio (or restart your Eclipse.
+The ADT Plugin really has some troubles working with Android Libraries and Styles).

 Of cause can you change the color at runtime.
 Here are some examples from the sample app: